RamanDyba/cv/README.md

 I am currently working on an application for creating and passing tests and practical programming tasks.

-As part of this project, I have implemented about 50 functions and improvements.
+As part of this project, I have implemented about 50 features and improvements.
 Among them are several at the back end, for example, obfuscation of user data.

 ## Education